alfahami/docker-cheat-sheet/README.md

   ------------------
   As isolated environments as containers, the OS doesn't know nothing about what's going on inside them.
 Hence applications running inside them reamin inaccessible from the outside.

-  To allow access from the outside, We must publish the appropriate port inside the container to a port on your local network.
+  To allow access from the outside, We must publish the appropriate port inside the container to a port on your local network.<br>
   The common sysntax is <code>--publish or -p</code>
   <code>--publish \<host port> \<container port></code>
   <code>docker run container --publish 8080:80 /repo/docker-image</code> : publish the image /repo/docker-image to the port 8080 locally.